Fibre-App/Translations/README.md

 If you wish, you can add new files for different languages or dialects.
 File names should be [language tags](https://en.wikipedia.org/wiki/Language_localisation#Language_tags_and_codes).
 They do not need to be official values, but they should make sense.

+Language files do not need to be complete, but all should extend at least one other file - [en-gb.json](./translations/en-gb.json) is the base.

 Updates to this repository will be integrated into Fibre in the very next update: major, minor, or patch.

 ## Tests